uripaz9/mySite/README.md

 Option A - Publish using the CLI:

-Run ‘velo publish’ CLI command to publish the latest commit in origin master, and the editor UI version stated as part of this commit.
+Run ‘velo publish’ CLI command to publish the latest commit in <code>origin/main</code>, and the editor UI version stated as part of this commit.

   ```js
 velo publish